 - 1. Fulfillment of other conditions mentioned in the prevailing rules and regulations. - 2.
-We are faithfully adhering to the Islamic educational codes and principles and other rules and regulations in force in the College. - 3.
-The College shall not be bound to continue the concession so granted in case of the students transfer to another College, or any change in her educational progress. - 4.
-Consistently obtaining not less than Excellent (grade) at all levels of studies. - 5.
-Priority for an award of the concession shall be given to the candidate scoring the highest marks in the admission to the College.
+The College shall not be bound to continue the concession so granted in case of the students transfer to another College, or any change in her educational progress. - 3.
+Consistently obtaining not less than Excellent (grade) at all levels of studies.

+4. Priority for an award of the concession shall be given to the candidate scoring the highest marks in the admission to the College.